theoephraim/wp-grunt-webpack-starter/README.md

 # wp-grunt-webpack-starter
-A starter wordpress theme that uses grunt, webpack, and livereload for speedy development
+A starter wordpress theme that uses webpack and browsersync (via grunt) for quick and easy development.